-4.5 Supply of offices through the planning system
+4.4 Supply of offices through the planning system

-4.5.1 The area of floorspace given planning consent is an indicator of the demand for various uses.
-It should be noted however, that whilst the vast majority of planning permissions granted are implemented, for a variety of reasons there is a proportion that do not get built and the Authority does not currently monitor implementation rates.

-- 4.5.2 As the ELS (2014) reported, planning permission has been given for a net increase of approximately 33,000m2 across all types of office space between 2003 and 2012.
-Planning consent for office floorspace peaked in years when there were a few large office developments permitted as part of mixed use re-development schemes, such as Admiral Park in 2004 and Glategny Esplanade in 2003 and 2009. - 4.5.3 As shown in Figure 4.11 below, the level of supply during 2019 and 2020 is linked to the erratic nature of supply, with previous significant gains linked to single large sites coming forward.
-Over the last 8 years, the supply of offices through the planning system amounts to c.21,378m2.
+- 4.4.1 The area of floorspace given planning consent is an indicator of the demand for various uses.
+It should be noted however, that whilst the vast majority of planning permissions granted are implemented, for a variety of reasons there is a proportion that do not get built and the Authority does not currently monitor implementation rates. - 4.4.2 As the ELS (2014) reported, planning permission has been given for a net increase of approximately 33,000m2 across all types of office space between 2003 and 2012.
+Planning consent for office floorspace peaked in years when there were a few large office developments permitted as part of mixed-use re-development schemes, such as Admiral Park in 2004 and Glategny Esplanade in 2003 and 2009. - 4.4.3 As shown in Figure 4.11 below, the level of supply during 2021 is linked to the erratic nature of supply, with previous significant gains linked to single large sites coming forward.
+Over the last 9 years, the supply of offices through the planning system amounts to c.22,264m2.
 A significant permission in recent times is the site at Admiral Park, which falls within the Admiral Park Office Expansion Area in the IDP.
-Of note, the revised approved scheme at Admiral Park (2018) has come forward and is currently under construction, recorded in Figure 4.11 in 2015 at the time of the outline permission stage.
-During 2019 there was significant activity in the office sector with permission granted for a new large scale offices (2,485m2) at Rue Marguerite in St Peter Port and the notable loss of large scale office accommodation (-4355m2) at the Royal Bank of Canada site at Upland Road in St Peter Port.
-The loss of offices at Royal Bank of Canada site was allowed under Policy S5 on a Site of Strategic Importance as the case was made to use the site for Educational purposes alongside the adjoining Elizabeth College.
-Other applications over the 2 years, especially during 2020, show a decline in office accommodation albeit mainly from changes in small scale units as encouraged by the planning policy framework.
+Of note, the revised approved scheme at Admiral Park (2018) has come forward and has recently completed construction in 2022, with further planning permission granted in 2021 for further development at Admiral Park.
+These values are recorded in Figure 4.11 in 2015 at the time of the outline permission stage.
+All other permissions related to a gain in office floorspace were of a very limited size (< 250m2) except for a singular contribution of 700m2 with the change of use from a medical centre to offices at Frances House, Sir William Place, St Peter Port.
+Other applications show a decline in office accommodation albeit mainly from changes in small scale units (< 250m2) as encouraged by the planning policy framework.
+One notable exception was recorded at the former education offices on The Grange resulting in a loss of tertiary quality floorspace of 1750m2.
+This loss of low-quality offices is on a designated housing allocation site within the IDP, and therefore was expected and accounts for a significant proportion of the overall loss of office floorspace recorded.
+Importantly, there was no loss of any primary grade accommodation during 2021.